microsoft/AI-Robot-Challenge-Lab/README.md

 ```

 3. Go to the `BotCommandHandler` class.
-* Search for the `#Implement Move Grippers Command` comment and then uncomment the following line:
+* Search for the `#Implement Move Grippers Command` comment and then uncomment the following lines:

 ```python
     print(f'{action} grippers... wait a few seconds')